ibm-cloud-docs/vsrx/getting-started.md

 {:important: .important}
 {:download: .download}

-# Getting Started With IBM Cloud Juniper vSRX Gateway
+# Getting Started With IBM Cloud Juniper vSRX
 {: #getting-started}

-To get started with the IBM® Cloud Juniper vSRX Gateway, first determine whether your account is linked to IBM Cloud.
+To get started with the {{site.data.keyword.vsrx_full}} Gateway, first determine whether your account is linked to IBM Cloud.

 To find out whether you have a linked account, navigate to the [Customer Portal ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://control.softlayer.com/){: new_window} in your browser and log in.
 If your account is linked, you will not see a **Learn more about Bluemix!** button at the top right.